 Cleveland State University

 Cleveland State University is a public university on an 85-acre campus in downtown Cleveland, Ohio.
-The University offers creative students the Department of Theatre & Dance, the School of Music, the Department of Art & Design, and the School of Film & Media Arts.
-Visual arts undergraduates can major in Art History, Design, or Studio Art and can declare a minor in Art History, Graphic Design, Studio Art, or Visual Studies.
+Undergraduates can major in Art History, Design, or Studio Art and can declare a minor in Art History, Graphic Design, Studio Art, or Visual Studies.
 The University also offers an Arts Campus that includes over 120,000 square feet of studios, rehearsal space, classrooms, and production shops, with faculty from the top arts institutions in town, including the Cleveland Museum of Art.

-Miami University is a public coeducational university with a 2,100-acre in Oxford, Ohio, plus two additional campuses in Middletown and Hamilton.
-Visual arts students can major in Art (with a concentration in Ceramics, Metals, Painting, Photography, Printmaking, or Sculpture), Architecture, Art Education, Fashion, Games & Simulation, Interior Design, and more.
+Miami University is a public coeducational university with a 2,100-acre in Oxford, Ohio—plus two additional campuses in Middletown and Hamilton.
+Students can major in Art (with a concentration in Ceramics, Metals, Painting, Photography, Printmaking, or Sculpture), Architecture, Art Education, Fashion, Games & Simulation, Interior Design, and more.
 The College of Creative Arts' #thrivingartist network provides a supportive group of arts alumni in major US cities—including New York City and Los Angeles—plus mentorship for new graduates and collaboration among arts alumni in key metropolitan areas.

 University of Cincinnati

-The University of Cincinnati is a public research institution with a 250-acre campus just two miles from downtown Cincinnati.
-Visual arts students can apply to programs in the College of Design, Architecture, Art, and Planning (DAAP).
-Majors include Fashion Design, Industrial Design, Fine Arts, and Art History, plus a certificate in Game Art.
+The University of Cincinnati is a public research institution with a 250-acre campus just two miles from downtown Cincinnati, Ohio.
+Students can apply to programs in the College of Design, Architecture, Art, and Planning (DAAP) and pursue majors in Fashion Design, Industrial Design, Fine Arts, and Art History, plus a certificate in Game Art.
 Established partnerships with regional, national, and international clients provide opportunities for students to engage in real-world projects.

 University of Colorado Boulder

-Interested in earning a visual arts degree somewhere else?
-You can check out our Visual Arts School Profiles page to find more options!
+Interested in earning an arts degree somewhere else?
+Check out our featured visual arts school profiles page to find more options!